fdazen/fda-documentation/rooms_set_up.md

-**Note**: in order to see changes being effective on your Tape Chart, do not forget to log out and log back in into the system.
-This will ensure a proper refresh of the room order.
+{{site.data.alerts.note}} In order to see changes being effective on your Tape Chart, do not forget to log out and log back in into the system.
+This will ensure a proper refresh of the room order.  {{site.data.alerts.end}}

 ##**Published Rooms**